Often resembling the more arid landscapes of Greece or Malta, Puglia’s sun-drenched countryside provides escapism in ample doses.

 The cities of Bisceglie, Molfetta and Trani are in the territory of Gal Ponte Lama and are one of the most popular places for the production of oil and wine.

 The city of Lecce, often called the Florence of the South, provides an ample dose of renaissance culture for those missing the more art-centric north.
 The city replete with churches and 17th century Palazzi acts as an oddity, being the only city of kind within Southern Italy.
 The Basilica di Santa Croce and the Chiesa di Santa Chiara both provide great examples of the Baroque architecture that have come to define the city.

-The Parco Nazionale del Gargano, in the north of the region, provides a great alternative to the more arid south.
+The Parco Nazionale del Gargano, in the north of the region in Daunia, provides a great alternative to the more arid south.
 Situated near the border of Abruzzo, the national park is home to the Foresta Umbra, one of the oldest in area and a great escape during the sweltering summer heat.
 Visiting the park provides a great excuse to picnic or hike its many trails.

 Visit - Sun, Sea and Grapes

 With a distinct geographical difference between the North and South of Puglia, winemaking in the region has come to reflect the environmental divide.
 While the more northern half, bordering Molise and Abruzzo, shares many of the same appellations and winemaking traditions as much of Italy, it’s the Southern half of Puglia that truly stands out as a unique wine producer.
 It’s here that the Primitivo and Negroamaro grape varieties thrive, bathed in the near constant Apulian sun.